cocos/cocos-docs/en/concepts/scene/shadow.md

 ### PCF soft shadow support

-* Percentage asymptotic filtering (PCF) is a simple and common technique to reverse shadow edges.
-It performs sampling around the fragment, then calculates the ratio of the sample closer to the light source than the fragment, uses this ratio to scale the scattered light and specular light components, and then colorizes the fragment.
-After using this technique, the shadow edges appear to be blurred.
+Percentage Closer Filtering (PCF) is a simple, common technique used to achieve shadow edge desampling, by smoothing shadow edges to eliminate jaggedness in shadow mapping.
+The principle is to sample around the current pixel (also called a fragment), then calculate the ratio of the sample closer to the lights compared to the fragment, use this ratio to scale the scattered light and specular light, and then color the fragment to blur the shadow edges.

 * At present, 5x, 9x, and 25x sampling are used to attenuate the coloring.
 As the sampled area expands, the shadow edge will have a blur effect.

 ### AutoAdapt adaptive shadow calculation technology